ActivitySim/activitysim/_sources/gettingstarted.txt

 ::

   asim.interaction_simulate(choosers_segment, alternatives, spec[[school_type]],
-    skims=skims, locals_d=locals_d, sample_size=50)
+    skims=skims, locals_d=locals_d, sample_size=50, chunk_size=0, trace_label=None)

 This function solves the utilities, calculates probabilities, draws random numbers, selects choices, and returns a column of choices.
+This is done in a for loop of chunks of choosers in order to avoid running out of RAM when building the often large data tables.
-The ``eval_variables`` loops through each expression and solves it at once for all records in the chooser table using either pandas' multi-threaded eval() or Python's eval().
+The ``eval_variables`` loops through each expression and solves it at once for all records in the chunked chooser table using either pandas' eval() or Python's eval().

 If the expression is a skim matrix, then the entire column of chooser OD pairs is retrieved from the matrix (i.e. numpy array) in one vectorized step.
 The ``orig`` and ``dest`` objects in ``self.data[orig, dest]`` in ``activitysim.skim.py`` are vectors and selecting numpy array items with vector indexes returns a vector.
+Trace data is also written out if configured.

 ::